ibm-cloud-docs/vpc/backup_service_vpc_troubleshoot.md

 The backup failed, as indicated in the backup job details.
 When you make a `GET /backup_policies/{backup_policy_id}/jobs/{backup_job_id}` call, the `status` property shows `failed`.
 {: tsSymptoms}

 Look at the `reason_codes` property in the response.
-It could be an internal error or the [snapshot limit](/docs/vpc?topic=vpc-snapshots-vpc-faqs&interface=ui#faq-snapshot-3) is reached.
+It might be an internal error or the [snapshot limit](/docs/vpc?topic=vpc-snapshots-vpc-faqs&interface=ui#faq-snapshot-3) is reached.
 {: tsCauses}

 Contact IBM support if you see an internal error.
 If the backup snapshot limit is reached, delete the oldest snapshots so new ones can be created.
-You can create up to 100 backup snapshots of a volume, so delete accordingly.
+You can create up to 100 backup snapshots of a volume.
 {: tsResolve}

 ## Backup policy not created due to incorrect authorizations